 TWUL is under a duty to supply water that is wholesome at the time of supply.
 "Wholesomeness" is defined by reference to standards and other requirements set out in the Water Quality Regulations.
-Under the WIA, the DWI is required to take enforcement action against TWUL for any breach of quality standards, or of monitoring, treatment, record keeping and/or information requirements of the Water Quality Regulations, unless the breach is trivial or unlikely to recur, or TWUL has taken immediate remedial action, or has submitted a legally binding programme of work in the form of a Section 19 Undertaking to achieve compliance within an acceptable timescale.
-If there has been such a breach and TWUL does not give a Section 19 Undertaking or fails to comply with its terms, the DWI may make a provisional or final Enforcement Order to secure compliance.
-In addition,

-TWUL may be prosecuted and fined if it supplies water that is unfit for human consumption under section 70 of the WIA.
-Section 19 Undertakings, enforcement action and prosecutions could materially affect the way that TWUL operates, prejudice its reputation and result in the imposition of substantial fines or other costs, each of which could adversely affect TWUL's business, results of operations, profitability or financial position.
+Under the WIA, the DWI is required to take enforcement action against TWUL for any breach of quality standards, or of monitoring, treatment, record keeping and/or information requirements of the Water Quality Regulations, unless the breach is trivial or unlikely to recur, or TWUL has taken immediate remedial action, or has submitted a legally binding programme of work in the form of a Section 19 Undertaking to achieve compliance within an acceptable timescale, or has applied to the Secretary of State for an authorised departure.
+If there has been such a breach and TWUL does not give a Section 19 Undertaking, or obtain an authorised departure, or fails to comply with the terms of such undertaking or authorised departure, the DWI may make a provisional or final Enforcement Order to secure compliance.
+In addition, TWUL may be prosecuted and fined if it supplies water that is unfit for human consumption under section 70 of the WIA or if it fails to disinfect water adequately or to operate an adequate treatment process under the 2007 amendments to the Water Quality Regulations.
+The Secretary of State also has the power to submit an enforcement notice requiring a water undertaker to maintain, review, audit or revise its risk mitigation measures, where a risk assessment identifies a treatment plant to be at significant risk of supplying water that would constitute a potential danger to human health.
+Section 19 Undertakings, authorised departures, enforcement action and prosecutions could materially affect the way that TWUL operates, prejudice its reputation and result in the imposition of substantial fines or other costs, each of which could adversely affect TWUL's business, results of operations, profitability or financial position.

-Drinking water quality standards may be more rigorously enforced over time and may become more stringent and new drinking water requirements may be introduced (for instance, mandatory fluoridation).
+Drinking water quality standards may be more rigorously enforced over time and may become more stringent and new drinking water requirements may be introduced.
 Each of these factors could increase TWUL's operating and/or capital costs.
-These costs may be wholly or partly recoverable through the mechanisms referred to in Chapter 6 "Regulation of the Water and Wastewater Industry in England and Wales" or future Periodic Reviews, but, in the event that such recovery is not possible, such costs could adversely effect TWUL's business, results of operations, profitability or financial position.
+These costs may be wholly or partly recoverable through the mechanisms referred to in Chapter 6 "Regulation of the Water and Wastewater Industry in England and Wales" or future Periodic Reviews, but, in the event that such recovery is not possible, such costs could adversely affect TWUL's business, results of operations, profitability or financial position.

-Given the nature of TWUL's operations, there is a risk that pollution or drinking water quality incidents may occur.
+Given the nature of TWUL's operations, there is a risk that pollution, environmental damage or drinking water quality incidents may occur, although TWUL works to avoid such incidents.
 The possible consequences of any such incident include criminal prosecution leading to the imposition of fines on TWUL, civil liability in damages to third parties and/or requirements to clean up or otherwise deal with the effects of contamination and/or operational requirements to upgrade plant and equipment.
 The imposition of (potentially unlimited) fines, civil liability, clean-up or upgrade costs may materially and adversely affect TWUL's reputation, the business and financial position of TWUL.
 Any such incidents may also give rise to breaches of any operational Environmental Permits held by TWUL, which could result in fines and/or termination.